Romantic music: Late Romantic

-The term Impressionism comes from painting, and like there, it also developed in music in France.
-In the works of Claude Debussy, the structures dissolved into the finest nuances of rhythm, dynamics and timbre.
-This development was prepared in the work of Vincent d'Indy, Ernest Chausson and above all in the songs and chamber music of Gabriel Fauré.
-All subsequent French composers were more or less influenced by Impressionism.
-The most important among them was Maurice Ravel, a brilliant orchestral virtuoso.
+In the works of Claude Debussy, musical structures dissolved into the finest nuances of rhythm, dynamics and timbre.
+Preludes to this development can be found in the work of Vincent d'Indy, Ernest Chausson and the songs and chamber music of Gabriel Fauré.
+Many subsequent French composers were influenced by Impressionism.
+One of the most important among them was Maurice Ravel, a brilliant orchestral virtuoso.

 Albert Roussel first processed exotic topics before he anticipated Neoclassical tendencies like Ravel.
-Gabriel Pierné, Paul Dukas, Charles Koechlin, and Florent Schmitt also dealt with symbolic and exotic-oriental substances.
-The loner Erik Satie was the creator of spun piano pieces and idol of the next generation.
-Nevertheless, Impressionism is often attributed to the epoch of modernity, if not seen as its own epoch.
+Gabriel Pierné, Paul Dukas, Charles Koechlin, and Florent Schmitt also dealt with symbolic and exotic or oriental themes.
+Erik Satie's music moved away from Impressionism wrote piano pieces and was highly influential.
+Nevertheless, Impressionism is often considered part of modern music, if not seen as its own era.

 Hubert Parry and the Irishman Charles Villiers Stanford initiated late Romanticism in England, which had its first important representative in Edward Elgar.
-While he revived the oratorio and wrote symphonies and concerts, Frederick Delius devoted himself to particularly small orchestral images with his own variant of Impressionism.
+Frederick Delius revived the oratorio and wrote symphonies and concerts, but primarily devoted himself to small orchestral images in his own variant of Impressionism.

 Ethel Smyth wrote mainly operas and chamber music in a style that reminded Brahms.
 Ralph Vaughan Williams, whose works were inspired by English folk songs and Renaissance music, became the most important symphonist of his country.
 Gustav Holst incorporated Greek mythology and Indian philosophy into his work.
-Very idiosyncratic composer personalities in the transition to modernity were also Havergal Brian and Frank Bridge.
+Havergal Brian and Frank Bridge were idiiosyncratic composers during the transition to modernity.

 In Russia, Alexander Glazunov decorated his traditional composition technique with a colorful orchestral palette.
 The mystic Alexander Scriabin dreamed of a synthesis of colors, sound and scents.
 Sergei Rachmaninov wrote melancholic-pathetic piano pieces and concertos full of intoxicating virtuosity, while the piano works of Nikolai Medtner are more lyrical.

-In the Czech Republic, Leoš Janáček, deeply rooted in the music of his Moravian homeland, found new areas of expression with the development of the language melody in his operas.
-The local sounds are also unmistakable in the music of Zdeněk Fibich, Josef Bohuslav Foerster, Vítězslav Novák, and Josef Suk.
-There is a slightly morbid exoticism and later classicist measure in the work of the Polish Karol Szymanowski.
+In the Czech Republic, Leoš Janáček, deeply rooted in the music of his Moravian homeland, found new areas of expression by using "speech melodies" of spoken language in his operas.
+Local sounds are also unmistakable in the music of Zdeněk Fibich, Josef Bohuslav Foerster, Vítězslav Novák, and Josef Suk.
+There is a slightly morbid exoticism and later classicist style in the work of the Polish Karol Szymanowski.

 The most important Danish composer is Carl Nielsen, known for symphonies and concerts.
-Even more dominant in his country is the position of the Finn Jean Sibelius, also a symphonist of melancholy expressiveness and clear line design.
+Even more dominant in his country is the Finnish composer Jean Sibelius, also a symphonist of melancholy expressiveness and clear line design.
 In Sweden, the works of Wilhelm Peterson-Berger, Wilhelm Stenhammar, and Hugo Alfvén show a typical Nordic conservatism, and the Norwegian Christian Sinding also composed traditionally.

-Spanish music increased in popularity again after a long time, first in the piano works of Isaac Albéniz and Enrique Granados, then in the operas, ballets and orchestral works of Manuel de Falla, influenced by Impressionism.
+Spanish music became more popular, first in the piano works of Isaac Albéniz and Enrique Granados, then in the operas, ballets and orchestral works of Manuel de Falla, influenced by Impressionism.